 What do we need to tell people?

 You need to include information about your lawful basis (or bases, if more than one applies) in your privacy notice.
-Under the transparency provisions of the GDPR, the information you need to give people includes:
+Under the transparency provisions of the UK GDPR, the information you need to give people includes:

 your intended purposes for processing the personal data; and

 This applies whether you collect the personal data directly from the individual or you collect their data from another source.